 Before I go into the actual cost breakdown a little background info is warranted.
 For over twenty years I have wanted to take a trip around the world.
-I tried to get my husband to take this kind of trip with me numerous times but never could convince him it would be worth the money.
+I tried numerous times to get my husband to take this one-of-a-kind of trip with me but I could never convince him it would be worth the money.
 Growing more and frustrated as time passed, consequently, I made up my mind to experience a solo journey like this two years ago and started to do some serious destinations and cost research.

-There were several wonderful luxury excursions by leading tour operators such as National Geographic and Abercrombie and Kent that were three weeks in length with of a cost range of $85,900-$151,500 for the solo traveler.
-While I knew these would be fabulous trips flying on a private chartered aircraft, staying at luxurious hotels and having extremely knowledgeable guides throughout, I couldn’t justify the cost.
+There were several wonderful Around the World luxury excursions offered by leading tour operators such as National Geographic and Abercrombie and Kent that were three weeks in length with of a cost range between $85,900-$151,500 for the solo traveler.
+While I knew these would be fabulous trips where you would be flying on a private chartered aircraft, staying at luxurious 5 star hotels and having extremely knowledgeable guides throughout, I couldn’t justify the cost.
 These trips were 25 days in length putting the per day cost range between $3,435-$6,060, an enormous daily cost in my book.

 To further save money, my 50-day ATW, solo journey was planned to be taken during the off season when airline and hotel rates are discounted and you don’t have to experience the peak season high tourist traffic that can make traveling and sightseeing less pleasurable.

 I couldn’t resist either of these two purchases.
 They were both one of a kind items that will be treasured and enjoyed.
 These two items added $2,550 to the total trip cost.
 No regrets here!
 I spent $2,385 on clothes purchases and roughly $430 on souvenirs and small gift items totaling $2,815 without the added rug and cartouche expense of $2,550.Grand total shopping costs were roughly $5,375.
 Once again, it could have been a lot worse if I hadn’t watched my spending throughout the trip.

-An unforeseen event occurred on the trip which I consider to be the first real trip disaster that I had ever experienced in my 45 years of solo travel.
+An totally unexpected event occurred on this personal epic trip which I consider to be the first real trip disaster that I had ever experienced in my 45 years of solo travel.
 Here’s what happened!
-As I went to check in at the plush, VIP Emirates Air Business Class lounge for my flight to Mumbai, the attendant said there was a problem with my Indian visa that I had done online.
-We tried to solve the issue quickly by making a few phone calls but that was not to be.
+As I went to check in at the plush, VIP Emirates Air Business Class lounge for my flight to Mumbai, the attendant said there was a problem with my Indian visa that I had processed online.
+She tried to solve the issue quickly by making a few phone calls but that was not to be.
 The very helpful Emirates Air representative shared it would take five days to fix the error.
-Consequently, I made a hard decision to forego Mumbai because I would only be there now for two days, not nearly enough time to adequately explore this exotic city.
+Consequently, I made a quick and hard decision to forego my Mumbai stop because I would only be there now for two days, not nearly enough time to adequately explore this exotic city.
 As the result of this trip disaster, I headed to Singapore instead, a destination which turned out to be one of my favorites on the ATW trip.

 Ultimately, $5,375 for my shopping expenditures and the unexpected $2,639 cost of the trip disaster which totaled roughly $8,000 drove the ATW trip cost over the base budget of $25,000.
-As I shared I added another $3,000 for my shopping habit and felt if the trip came in at around $28,000 I would be elated but knowing me I upped it to $30,000 as tops and, lo and behold, this is what occurred less the Mumbai debacle costs!
+As I shared I had originally added another $3,000 for my shopping habit and felt if the trip came in at around $28,000 I would be elated but knowing me I upped it to $30,000 as tops and, lo and behold, this is what occurred less the Mumbai debacle costs!

 I am a firm believer in crafting a written pre-trip budget.
 For whatever reason, when I write things on paper whether it’s my daily to do list or a trip budget, I tend to make it happen as written!
-Likewise, I strongly believe diligent trip budgeting is a great practice which educates the solo traveler to what a trip is likely to cost and thus, helps you decide whether to take the trip, save money in order to experience the excursion or shows you what you need to set aside from your savings to make it happen.
-If you know before you leave on a trip roughly how much your daily expenditures should amount to, then when you are actually traveling you will keep closer tabs on how much you are spending each day which will ultimately help you avoid racking up large credit card debt that you will have to face when you get home.
+Likewise, I strongly believe diligent trip budgeting as a fiscal practice which educates the solo traveler to what a proposed trip is likely to cost and thus, helps the traveler decide whether to take the trip, to save money in order to experience the excursion or it indicates how much he/she needs to set aside from their savings to make it happen.
+If you know before you leave on a trip roughly how much your daily expenditures should amount to, then when you are actually traveling you will keep closer tabs on how much you are spending each day.
+Ultimately this budgeting practice will help you avoid racking up large credit card debt that you will have to face when you get home.